SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 # Debugging and advanced error handling

-The debugger is invoked on error unless an error handler has been set to the symbol value of ONERROR.
+The debugger is invoked on error unless ONERROR has been defined.

 The debugger shows a description of the error, followed by the current top-level expression, and the erroraneous